 The display has a low-resolution dot-matrix design and can be difficult to read in dim light or bright sunlight, and the amount of data crowded on the smaller screen could be a challenge when running at a good pace.

 The one upside to the beast of a charger is that the watch does clip securely in place, ensuring the watch gets a strong charge unlike some of the clip chargers.

-Not sure if syncing using Bluetooth would be faster for data transfer, but it would be nice not to have to travel with a large hunk of plastic just to charge my lightweight running watch.
+Not sure if syncing using Bluetooth would be faster for data transfer, but it would be careful not to have to travel with a large chunk of plastic to charge my lightweight running watch.

 • Heart Rate Monitor.
 Allows you to comfortably and accurately measure and display your heart rate levels on your wrist without the need for a chest strap

 • Tailorable LCD display.
 View data in real-time with a one, two or three-line display

 • Supports current running apps.
 Effortlessly transfer your data to MapMyRun or Strava™